Impruneta: Main sights

 The museum connected to the basilica is home to one of the oldest-known pieces of European patchwork, the so-called Impruneta Cushion, dating from the late 14th or early 15th centuries.
 The cushion belonged to Bishop Antonio degli Agli, priest in charge of Santa Maria dell'Impruneta from 1439 to his death in 1477, and was found in his tomb after the church was damaged by an Allied bomb in 1944.

 The current Madonna's image is a heavy restoration by Ignazio Hugford from 1758.

 Also in Impruneta are the churches of San Lorenzo alle Rose and Santo Stefano a Pozzolatico.

 Town saint

-The town's saint is St. Luc and the saint's feast day on 18 October each year is the highlight of a week-long festival with a Palio featuring horse racing a carnival and fireworks.
+The town's saint is St. Luke and the saint's feast day on 18 October each year is the highlight of a week-long festival with a Palio featuring horse racing a carnival and fireworks.